 - Foraminal Stenosis– This occurs when nerve roots in the lower back are pressed on and trapped by a bone spur in the opening where the nerve root leaves the spinal canal.

-Treatment options for spinal stenosis often include anti-inflammatory NSAID pain relievers, physical therapy, and chiropractic care.
-In severe situations, and when other options such as physical therapy have been exhausted, back surgery may be necessary to relieve symptoms of spinal stenosis.
+The typical treatment options for spinal stenosis include anti-inflammatory NSAID pain relievers, physical therapy, and chiropractic care.
+In severe situations, and when other options such as physical therapy have been exhausted, surgery may be required.

-How Lumbar Spinal Stenosis Can Impact a Person’s Ability to Work
+How Does Lumbar Spinal Stenosis Affect a Person’s Ability to Work?

 Because lumbar spinal stenosis is a degenerative illness, a person’s condition will continue to deteriorate over time.
 The resulting pain, numbness, and weakness in the lower back and lower extremities can impact a person’s ability to carry out meaningful employment and perform daily activities.
 If so, it may be necessary to file an application for disability benefits.

-Many patients with lumbar spinal stenosis experience comfort while sitting but become symptomatic when standing upright.
-That is because the space that’s available for the nerve roots blocks the flow of blood from around the nerve.
-This congested blood irritates the nerve in the lumbar region and ultimately causes pain when standing.
+Many patients with lumbar spinal stenosis are comfortable while sitting, but experience symptoms when standing upright.
+That is due to the space that’s available for the nerve roots blocking the flow of blood from around the nerve.
+This congestion irritates the nerve in the lumbar region which causes pain when standing.

-For that reason, your long term disability (LTD) insurance provider and Social Security will seek to determine if there are alternative jobs that you may be able to perform that do not aggravate your condition, such as sedentary desk work.
-If desk work is not an option, or if you cannot sit longer than six hours without lower back or leg pain, they will further evaluate how well you can sit, stand, or walk and if there are any other jobs that you may be able to perform.
-If it is determined that your lumbar stenosis is severe enough to prevent meaningful employment, you may be entitled to disability benefits in the form of long term disability insurance payments or Social Security benefits.
+Your insurance carrier and the Social Security Administration will try to find alternative jobs you may be able to perform that will not aggravate your condition, such as sedentary office job.
+If your education and training are not suited for an office job, or if you cannot sit longer than six hours without lower back or leg pain, they will further evaluate your claim.
+They will look at how long you can sit, stand, or walk and if there are any other jobs that you may be able to perform with your limitation.
+If they find that your stenosis is severe enough to prevent you from working, you may be entitled to disability benefits in the form of long term disability insurance or Social Security Disability payments.

-To prove the extent of your disability, you will likely need doctor and hospital records, laboratory test results, and sometimes a questionnaire that should be completed by your doctor.
+You have to prove that you meet specific requirements to receive disability benefits.
+To prove the severity of your disability, you will need medical evidence such as doctor and hospital visit notes, laboratory test results, and an attending physician statement completed by your doctor.
 In general, the records must include the following:

-- A confirmed diagnosis of lumbar spinal stenosis;
+- Your confirmed diagnosis of lumbar spinal stenosis;

-- A doctor’s note detailing the frequency and severity of your symptoms, including how your spinal stenosis impacts your ability to sit or stand over the course of an 8-hour workday;
+- A statement form your doctor’s explaining the frequency and severity of your symptoms, specifically how your spinal stenosis impacts your ability to sit or stand in an 8-hour workday;

 - MRI’s or CT scans documenting degeneration in the spine;